-In terms of learning opportunities currently there are more than 45 programing academies in Spain.
-According to Switchup rankings, 13 of the best programing schools are located in Madrid.
-In other words, Madrid is a growing technology center for students and professionals who want to develop digital skills and seek better paying jobs in the tech field.
+In terms of learning opportunities currently, there are more than 45 programming academies in Spain.
+According to Switchup rankings, 13 of the best programming schools are located in Madrid.
+In other words, Madrid is a growing technology centre for students and professionals who want to develop digital skills and seek better-paying jobs in the tech field.

 If you want more information about our part-time training, enter our website to discover more!